Searching for a milestone definition in terms of project management or business in general? You’ve come to the right place.

 You should also visualize the entire project flow so your team and managers can understand how they’re performing at every stage.
 The easiest way to do this is to invest in project management software.
 You don’t want to spend days trying to mess around with Excel templates.

-Visualize your milestones and the entire project journey with monday.com
+Visualize and manage your milestones effectively with monday.com

 If you want a new level of control and oversight over your milestones and projects, look no further than monday.com Work OS.